Skip to content | Accessibility Information

 Unit X

 On the third year Unit X, there is a student authored final project leading to a showcase of finished work.
-The unit includes a brief generated by the student, which leads to the presentation of a significant body of final work.
+The module includes a brief generated by the student, which leads to the presentation of a significant body of final work.
 Collaborative and interdisciplinary work can be incorporated into the project in relation to the professional context and ambition of the student.

 Graphic Design Practice

-This unit will develop your independent, self-directed study based around graphic design projects that have real-world parallels with the professional designer and/or creative industries.
+This module will develop your independent, self-directed study based around graphic design projects that have real-world parallels with the professional designer and/or creative industries.
 Studio based projects will extend your professional understanding and will develop your capability for self-directed learning.
 Three projects look at ideas of authorship based around a given theme, responding to a live brief and initiating personal work.
 A negotiated option within each project will build on your existing skill set and are described using a series of student authored learning agreements.

 Assessment Methods